rock-the-prototype/eu-ai-act-regulatory-sandboxes/README.md

 Rather than treating regulatory sandboxes as experimental playgrounds, this repository approaches them as **learning infrastructures** that should reduce fragmentation, enable regulatory learning, and create reliable transition paths from experimentation to real-world deployment.

+While the objectives of AI regulatory sandboxes are clearly defined at the level of [Regulation (EU) 2024/1689 – Artificial Intelligence Act](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32024R1689), the draft implementing act primarily focuses on procedural alignment rather than on operational or technical concretisation of those objectives.

 The repository is intentionally maintained in a **transparent** and **versioned** manner to reflect the **iterative** nature of both **software development** and modern **collaboration in large-scale agile** contexts such as **regulatory initiatives**, **large-scale pilots**, and **complex multi-stakeholder environments**.

 ---